 - Mako Templates

-In short: yes - there's a bevy of information, videos and blog posts out there that can help you on your way.
-Python 3 is the future of the Python language, and entities such as the Python Software Foundation strongly believe in supporting the porting effort.
+Python 3 is the future of the Python language, and the Python Software Foundation (PSF) strongly believes in supporting the porting effort.

-For example, the Python Software Foundation has issued developer grants to port projects such as the email package, PyOpenSSL, and WebOb.
-It has also provided developer grants for other general Python development work, such as to Brett Cannon that allowed him to completely revamp the Python developer's guide.
+For example, the PSF issued developer grants to port projects such as the email package, PyOpenSSL, and WebOb.
+It has also provided grants for other general Python development work, such as to Brett Cannon for completely rewriting the Python developer's guide.

 The Python Software Foundation is here for not just CPython, or python-core, or Python-the-language.
 It is here for Python - the community, its efforts, its developers, designers and people.